May 16

 Cons

-With two separate channels, you can easily control the volume of your keyboard and microphone independently.
-This feature allows you to have more control over your sound, whether you're playing solo or with a band.
+The two channel layout is a nice touch.
+It lets you adjust the volume of your keyboard and microphone separately, giving you more control over your sound.
+That flexibility helps whether you’re playing on your own or with other musicians.

 Best Overall